stacklane/docs/🗄/Article/scripting/suppliers.md

 # HTML Suppliers {#html-use}

-HTML suppliers are only necessary when sharing a fragment of HTML between *both* server-side JavaScript and server-side Mustache.
+HTML suppliers are useful when sharing a fragment of HTML between *both* server-side JavaScript and server-side Mustache.
 It's also useful if multiple Mustache templates need to share an HTML fragment that requires a parameter.

 All HTML suppliers are called as a function with a single parameter, even if that single parameter is an empty `{}`.